DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/model_definitions.md

 ```
 ### External Models

-An `External Model` is a model that does not include an `Acceptance Scenario`.
-These types of models are used to create simplified interfaces representing external components or actors.
+An `External Model` is a `model` that does not include an `Acceptance Scenario`.
+These types of `model`s are used to create simplified interfaces representing external components or actors.
 A typical use case for `External Model` is to represent a user or external messenger that is not managed by `AaC`.
-It allows you to quickly create models without having to fully implement them.
+It allows you to quickly create `model`s without having to fully implement them.

 Bellow is an example `External Model`.